We need to invest in the transport system in order to meet changing requirements.

 The Local Transport Plan progress reports describe our progress towards some key transport targets.

 If a developer builds a residential, commercial or industrial development a legal agreement is made with us with a view to the roadway becoming part of the public highway network.

 The main criteria are:

 We also need a financial contribution towards the future maintenance of the roadways and street lighting.
 In addition commuted sums are necessary for the future maintenance of any adoptable soakaways, landscaped areas and structures.

 If the road under construction is to be adopted, (not all are), then our role as Highway Authority is solely to ensure that is it built to the appropriate standard and adequately drained.

-Developers’ solicitors will normally carry out a Land Charges search to ascertain whether the new road is covered by an adoption agreement with Norfolk County Council, which is known as a Section 38 Agreement.
+Conveyancing solicitors will normally carry out a Land Charges search to ascertain whether the dedication of a new road is secured within an adoption agreement with Norfolk County Council, which is known as a Section 38 Agreement.